DiscordKt/discordkt.github.io/docs/concepts/Data.md

-Data is for storing and loading JSON files.
-This is particularly useful for configuration files and persistent storage.
-These are automatically injected.
+It is often necessary to write data to persistent storage.
+This is commonly used for configuration files that are read on startup.

 ```kotlin
 class BotConfiguration(val prefix: String = "!") : Data("config/config.json", killIfGenerated = false)